JurjiuDarius/Gist/README.md

 The gist list gets cached when accessing the content.

-I used SCSS, hpefully that's not a problem.
+I used SCSS, hopefully that's not a problem.